 d) a personal statement explaining their interest in the major relative to their future academic and professional career interests.

-- All student portfolios will be reviewed by a committee comprised of the sport management faculty prior to any final decision on acceptance is made.
+- All student portfolios will be reviewed by a committee comprised of sport management faculty prior to any final decision on acceptance is made.

 - Students may be required to complete an additional interview with department faculty.